 Do you offer merit awards or special scholarships?

-Exemplary students are selected to receive University merit scholarships on the basis of outstanding academic achievement (including recognition as a National Merit Finalist or through the National Hispanic Recognition Program), extracurricular achievement, demonstrated leadership, and commitment to their communities.
+Exemplary students are selected to receive University merit scholarships on the basis of outstanding academic achievement, extracurricular achievement, demonstrated leadership, and commitment to their communities.
 Merit awards are determined by committee on the basis of the application for admission without consideration of financial need.
 These awards range by amount from $5,000-$10,000 and can be awarded for four years of undergraduate study or as funding for summer opportunities.
 We also offer scholarships for first-generation college students, the children of police and firefighters, and the children of Chicago Public Schools educators.
 Each student admitted to the College will be automatically considered for merit scholarships; applicants do not need to fill out an additional application, with the exception of the Police and Fire Scholarship.

 I had bad grades or a special circumstance that affected my performance in high school.
 Does this mean I won’t get in?